corsairmarks/nonbinary_leaders_all_species/mod/README.md

 ### Dependencies

-In order for this mod to fully function, you [b]must[/b] install and use [Gender Nonbinary Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2528614880).
+In order for this mod to fully function, you **must** install and use [Gender Nonbinary Leaders](https://steamcommunity.com/sharedfiles/filedetails/?id=2528614880).

 ## Changelog